Calabarzon: Demographics

 Calabarzon has a population of 16.1 million people, the largest of all the regions of the Philippines.
 The population growth rate between 2000 and 2010 of 3.07% decreased from the growth rate between 1990 and 2000 of 3.91%, a trend which coincided with the rest of the nation.
 Life expectancy in Calabarzon is 68.9 years for men and 75.2 years for women.
 There are an estimated 356,000 Overseas Filipino Workers originating from Calabarzon.

 A vast majority of people living in Calabarzon are Tagalogs.
 It is estimated that around 5.8 million Tagalogs live in Region IV-A. Taal, in particular, is considered the "Heartland of Tagalog Culture" and is currently the "center" of the Tagalog culture and people.
 Calabarzon is also home to a sizable number of people with Chinese and Spanish ancestry on account of Chinese immigration and Spanish colonization, respectively.
-Because of the large majority of Tagalog natives, the majority of people living in Calabarzon speak the Tagalog language.
-Filipino, being a version of Tagalog, is predominant in the region, which is spoken as a lingua franca of Tagalog speakers of different dialects.
-English is also used in Calabarzon.
-In Cavite, Chavacano, a creole language, was once commonly spoken; however, its usage is now in steep decline, and it is now only spoken by a handful of elderly residents in the province.

-The large majority of the population of Calabarzon is a part of the Catholic Church, which accounts for 80% of the national population.
-Other Christian denominations present in the region are the Iglesia ni Cristo, the Philippine Independent Church and the Seventh-day Adventist Church.
-There are also Muslims living in Calabarzon, although they are in the minority.